Prajna1999/finadvisor-agent-gpt/README.md

 We are working on AI-powered recommendations to help users make more informed financial decisions.
 This feature will analyze your financial behavior, goals, and market trends to provide personalized investment and saving advice.

+### Memory
+Currently the agent does not possess long term memory.
+We are planning to use Langchain to enable this fefature.

 ### User-Friendly Elements

 Ease of use is a key focus area for us.
 We aim to continually enhance the user experience with intuitive design elements, seamless navigation, and helpful features.
 This includes expanding the functionality of the application to provide support for more financial operations, better data visualization, and comprehensive help and guidance features.